oneeve8/kobble-data/content/Tutorial2.md

 ***

-If you want to be able to easily share and store your information, you will want to o
+If you want to be able to easily share and store your information, you will want to opt for a GitHub account.

 Another way to share your channels and tracks is to create your own *Follow Me* Markdown file.